Bus pass and travel discounts

 The National Entitlement Card and Young Scot National Entitlement Card gives free or discounted access to most types of public transport.

 - Visually impaired people and those entitled to a discount for a companion when travelling due to a disability get half fare travel on train journeys within Highland and free travel on buses throughout Scotland.
 Read information on rail transport help for older or disabled people.You can also contact us on 01463252951 or firstname.lastname@example.org

 - Young people receive a third off the single adult bus fare, a railcard valid throughout Scotland allowing a discount of up to a third on train travel, and 2 return ferry vouchers to the mainland for island residents

 - Free travel is available to Highland residents on ferry journeys within Highland and at half fare on the Craignure to Oban service.
 Concessions are for passenger fares only

 - Companion entitlement- if you need a companion to help you use public transport your National Entitlement Card will allow them to travel for free too

 - Travellers with a visual impairment can get Scottish National Blind Scheme concessions.
 The card gives you free rail and free or discounted ferry travel

 Please check the full details of the eligibility criteria and documents you need to show for the different types of card with Transport Scotland.

-Fill out an application form which you can get from your nearest service point or phone us and we can send you one.
+Application forms are available from your nearest service point or you can phone us below, and we can send you one.